Scaling law of the drag force in dense granular media: Results and Analysis

 We observe that, all the graphs for $F_\textrm{drag}$ versus $\mathrm{Fr}$ seem to converge in the inertial regime, i.e., for $\mathrm{Fr}>5$ if we choose an identical restitution coefficient curve (by fixing the value of $\gamma_n/K^{0.6}_n$).
 We, however, notice that the drag force depends on the spring stiffness in the first two regimes.
 The drag force becomes smaller for larger $K_n$ in these regimes.
 This is reasonable because the softer materials may form clusters (force chains) under the compression.
 We know that the coefficient of restitution depends on the Young's Modulus $E$ or the normal spring stiffness $K_n$ \cite{kuwabara87}, but it is possible to vary the dissipation term $\gamma_n$ under unchanged curve of the coefficient of restitution.
 This is what we have carried out by keeping $\gamma_n/K_n^{0.6}$ constant for various $K_n$ in Fig.\ \ref{fig:kn_kt_drag}(a) while we have varied $\gamma_n/K_n^{0.6}$ term in Fig.\ \ref{fig:kn_kt_drag}(b) for a fixed $K_n=2\times10^8 \rho d g$ and thus changing the coefficient of restitution curve.
 As can be seen in our results, the drag force in the quadratic regime for various $K_n$ is similar as long as the $\gamma_n/K^{0.6}_n$ is kept constant irrespective of the value of $K_n$ (see Fig.\ \ref{fig:kn_kt_drag}(a)) and it is different for various $\gamma_n/K^{0.6}_n$ (Fig.\ \ref{fig:kn_kt_drag}(b)).
 Hence, we can say that the forces in the quadratic regime depend on $\gamma_n/K^{0.6}_n$ but not on the normal non-linear spring constant $K_n$ or the normal dissipation $\gamma_n$ term separately.
 We also observe that the forces in the quasistatic regime depend on $K_n$ but not on $\gamma_n$ as shown in Figs. \ref{fig:kn_kt_drag}(a) and \ref{fig:kn_kt_drag}(b).
-This is to be expected as the dissipative terms containing $\gamma_n$ are associated with the velocity part and hence the drag independence on $\gamma_n$ in the quasistatic regime.
+This is to be expected as the damping terms containing $\gamma_n$ are associated with the velocity part and hence the drag independence on $\gamma_n$ in the quasistatic regime.
+This was also discussed in the yield force study (which lies in the quasistatic regime).